lthiet/pfallout/Readme.md

 on advanced functional programming.

 This project is a turn based game, **heavily** inspired by *Civilization VI*.
-It was created by me with a few contributions from Kenyu KOBAYASHI.
+It was created by me and my teammate Kenyu KOBAYASHI.

 # Compiling the game